slittorin/home-assistant-maintenance/README.md

     - Take that times 3 for the ampere, and similar for `sensor.metering_active_power_draw_l1` (1 through 3), and that will account for 46% of the states-table, and hence also account for 48% of the data written to InfluxDB.
     - It is more sense to not write this to the database, but instead add a statistics-sensor that will keep track of the min, max and mean-values for the last hour.
       - We either create the sensors ourselves, or allow HA to get the data from the `statistics` table with history graph.
+        - Note however that not all data is written to the history tables.
+          - Check with the following (change statistics_id to your full entity id) if there is data in the history tables:
+            ```sql
+            select * from homeassistant.statistics_meta where statistic_id = 'sensor.metering_current_l2'
+            ```
+            If it is not, you need to create the statistics sensors yourself.
     - We could of course change the configuration so it is not refreshed each 5 second, but we may want to have the data polled as much as possible to get the top Amps and Watts.

 ## Errors, problems and challenges: